hyperledger/identus-cloud-agent/docs/general/key-derivation-benchmark.md

 1. Warm-up JVM, Vault and their connections by setting/getting 100 keys
 2. Running querying the KV from Vault for 50k iterations with `N` parallelism
 3. Measure the average, maximum and percentile of execution duration (p50, p90, p99).
-   The measurements consider the query time and serialization time.
+   The measurements consider the query time and serialization time of a single key.

 Note: Vault server runs in a docker container on the same machine using in-memory storage.
 So the setup may yield optimistic results.